VanessaAoki/Enumerable-Methods/Notes.md

 ## Enumerable Methods

-### This notes contains an explanation to all the methods presented in this project, for quick references.
+### This notes file contains an explanation to all the methods presented in this project, for a quick references.
 Credits for [ruby-doc](https://ruby-doc.org/core-2.6.5/Enumerable.html#method-i-each_cons), all descriptions were extracted from there.

 <br>